tobyweston/blog/astro/src/content/blog/2017-10-26-upgrade-raspian-jessie-to-stretch.md

     $ sudo apt-get upgrade
     $ sudo apt-get dist-upgrade

 Verify nothing is wrong.
 Verify no errors are reported after each command.
-Fix as required (you're on your own here!).
+Fix as required (you"re on your own here!).

     $ dpkg -C
     $ apt-mark showhold